 Professional Registration: For the Professional Supply Chain Manager (PrSCM), the candidate will have to write a professional registration examination, and prepare & submit a relevant Industry Case Study.
 The Industry Case Study is aimed at providing evidence of the candidate's ability to apply his/her work experience and qualifications in a practical real-life environment.

-2. Commitment to the ASCI Code of Ethics
+2. Commitment to the ASCI Ethics Management Program

-The ASCI Code of Ethics is designed to ensure consistency in how Registered Practitioners conduct themselves within their organisation of employment and in their dealings throughout the Industry.
+The ASCI Ethics Management Program is designed to ensure consistency in how Registered Practitioners conduct themselves within their organisation of employment and in their dealings throughout the Industry.
 The procedures for handling potential violations of the Code of Ethics have been developed to ensure consistency across the industry.

-The responsibility for the management of the ASCI Code of Ethics rests with the ASCI Ethics Committee, with oversight by the ASCI CEO and the ASCI Board of Directors.
+The responsibility for the management of the ASCI Ethics Management Program rests with the ASCI Ethics Committee, with oversight by the ASCI Board of Directors.
 The Ethics Committee is comprised of senior industry leaders representing corporate governance functions as well as operations.

 3. Public Register

 All Registered Professionals and Practitioners will be listed on a public registrant register.
 ASCI can impose conditions on the registration of professionals and practitioners at any time.
 Such conditions could be aimed to restrict a professional or practitioner’s practice in the industry, in some way, to protect the public.
 Conditions can be placed on a Registered Professional’s or Practitioner’s registration for disciplinary reasons, such as because ASCI has found that a practitioner has departed from accepted professional standards as set in the ASCI Code of Ethics.

 4. Continuing Professional Development